-All students who have achieved an unsatisfactory grade or are in the lowest two deciles of the students achieving a satisfactory grade will be referred for academic support.
+All students who have achieved an unsatisfactory grade or are in the lowest two deciles of the students

-4.2.
-Objective Structured Clinical Examination (OSCE)
+4.2 Objective Structured Clinical Examination (OSCE)

 All OSCE stations, except those for the Qualifying OSCE, will be blueprinted to the course outcomes and key presentations, according to the whole course blueprint.
 OSCE stations shall increase in complexity and integration as the course progresses and isolated testing of component skills and competencies should be avoided.